GFrosi/Piepline-run-data/README.md

   ```

-## Submission IHEC pipeline using Nextflo
+## Submission IHEC pipeline using Nextflow

 - 1. Things to adjust before run the Nextflow pipeline:
      -    1.1 Move all .gz files to data_srr dir and create a list of GSEs (gse_list.txt)